systeminit/si/app/docs/src/reference/components.md

 ## Attributes

 Components have attributes that can be assigned values.
-Attributes are typed (boolean, number, string) and defined by its schema.
+Attributes are typed (boolean, number, string) and defined by their schema.
 Each change to a component's attribute values is tracked in the audit log.

 Attributes are organized into hierarchical trees.
 For example, the `AWS::EC2::Subnet` component has an attribute named `VpcId`.
-It's location in the attribute tree, what we call the path, is `/domain/VpcId`.
+Its location in the attribute tree, what we call the path, is `/domain/VpcId`.

 System Initiative supports maps, objects, and arrays in the attribute tree.